millipedes/VoidOS_dot_files/README.md

 4. `~/.config/rofi`
 5. `~/.bashrc`
 6. `~/.xinitrc`
+7. A lot of neovim stuff, my neovim config is pretty customized

 If you wish to back these up, do it before running the install script!